wills106/homeassistant-solax-modbus/README.md

 # homsassistant-solax-modbus
 SolaX Power Modbus custom_component for Home Assistant

+ DO NOT USE THIS FORK CODE YET !!!!
+Work in progress -

 # Installation
 Copy the folder and contents of solax_modbus into to your home-assistant config/custom_components folder.
 After reboot of Home-Assistant, this integration can be configured through the integration setup UI